egovernment/eregistrations/documentation/controllers.md

 Should be provided when we deal with a dynamic key.
 `match` function would be called with tokens resolved from url.
 It should return _false_ if url seems malformed and doesn't address a valid entity.
 In other case _true_ should be returned.

-Any resolved objects within `match` function, should be assigned on the context (`this`), that way they're accessible to `validate` and `save` functions which will be called with same context.
+Any resolved objects within `match` function, should be assigned on the context (`this`), that way they're accessible to `validate` and `submit` functions which will be called with same context.

 --